elisa-aleman/StanfordCoreNLP_Chinese/README.md

 ## Install Stanford CoreNLP

-Previous standalone Stanford NLP software is being deprecated and suggest using the new and integrated CoreNLP server tool.
+Previous standalone Stanford NLP software is being deprecated and they suggest using the new and integrated CoreNLP server tool.

 Download CoreNLP 4.1.0 and Unzip it somewhere: